abrokecube/subtitles/Subtitles/Bocchi the Rock ED3 - Nani ga Warui/readme.md

 <!-- Permissions -->
 ##
 You are free to use these subtitles for whatever purpose.
+Please retain any credits listed in the subs.
 Credit is not required, but is appriciated.